 Types Of Loose Anagen Syndrome

-Researchers have identified three main types of loose anagen syndrome, which are as follows:
+There are three main types of loose anagen syndrome, which are as follows:

+Another important thing to note here is that loose anagen syndrome doesn’t always occur on its own.
 It can also be associated with other conditions, such as Noonan syndrome, colobomas, uncombable hair syndrome, eczema, etc.

 What Causes Loose Anagen Syndrome?